 Empty Seats at the Gastro-Pub during Lockdown.
 Monochrome images of UK “Pub of the Year 2020”, Lancashire’s Cartford Inn.
 Continue reading Empty Seats at the Gastro-Pub during Lockdown.

 Mid-Week Monochrome: A Misty Morning on the Lancaster Canal.
 Continue reading Mid-Week Monochrome #46: A Misty Morning.

 A Farm in the Borrowdale Valley.
 I’ve joined this challenge rather late in the year, having missed the previous forty-four weeks.
 In the spirit of “better late than never”, here is an image of a farmyard in the Borrowdale Valley in England’s Lake District, taken on our last trip of the year before Lockdown: Image ©HelenBushe Taken on iPhone 8Plus and processed using LUMINAR4.
 This … Continue reading Mid-Week Monochrome: Week 45.

 Street Photography: Music for Dancing in the Streets.
 Continue reading Music for Dancing in the Streets.

 Patterns in Nature.
 A Gallery of macro monochrome images showcasing the beauty of the insect world.
 Continue reading Patterns in Nature.

 Wooden Ducks in a Window and other Curiosities: Monochrome images taken on a stroll around the villages of Great Eccleston and Churchtown.
 Continue reading Wooden Ducks in a Window and other Curiosities.

-A gallery for Cee’s Black & White Challenge: Fences and Gates.
-(Please click on any image to view full-size or to start a slideshow.)
-Continue reading Fences and Gates.
+This post was inspired by Cee’s Black & White Challenge: Things made from Wood.
+Please click on any image to view full-size or to begin slideshow: Continue reading Wooden Jetties, Boardwalks and a Pier.